title

 Lidar Image And Route Map 6

-The road arrives at the north-east corner of the city walls but the Roman route would have been set-out before the walls were built so I guess a new piece of road would have been needed to reach either the north or the east gate.
+The road arrives at the north-east corner of the city walls but the Roman route would have been set-out before the walls were built so I guess a new piece of road would have been needed to reach either the north or more likely the east gate.

 Click for larger view